aishahsenin/SprixAlgo/README.txt

 Work plan

+dissertation, to be done by this sunday (27/3/2016)
+1. finish abstact
+2. finish introduction
+3. add database design

 List of TODO's (16/3/16) Wednesday
 1. form for dynamic algorithm
 2. animation of
 	- merge sort [peter's working on this]
 	- insertion sort
 3. program for
-	- knapsack algorithm [done, need to bind values to form]
+	- knapsack algorithm [done, need to bind values to form] [working on this]
 	- fractional knapsack algorithm
 	- rod cutting problem
 	- matrix multiplication problem
 4. dissertation
 	- introduction
 	- design

 13/3/2016 (Sunday) THIS WEEK